remnawave/panel/docs/installation/reverse-proxies/traefik.md

                         - 131.0.72.0/22
 ```

-Then you need to connect the middleware `ip-allow-list` to the configuration file `remnawave.yml`
+Then you need to add the middleware `ip-allow-list` to the `remnawave.yml` configuration file.

 ```bash
 nano remnawave.yml
 ```

-Pay attention to the green line, they are the ones you need to add.
+Pay attention to the green line which is the one you need to add.

 ```yaml title="remnawave.yml"
 http: